s-damian/laravel-man-pagination/README.md

 ## License

-This project is an Open Source package under the MIT license.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.